-Continuing our look back at our quest to find the Greatest Welsh Novel, Dylan Moore nominates Shifts by Christopher Meredith.
-Available from Seren Classics.
+Continuing our quest to find the Greatest Welsh Novel, Dylan Moore nominates Shifts by Christopher Meredith.

 The title of Christopher Meredith’s 1985 debut novel refers to both the monotonous patterns of working class life and the changes to such routines that remain forever beyond the control of the people whose lives come to be defined by them.
 In a country famous for coalmining, and a Heads of the Valleys region more famous in the literary world for the romances of Alexander Cordell, Shifts is the novel of the declining steel industry.
 Moreover, the year of its setting – 1977 – confirms its ostensibly undramatic events as a kind of full stop, the last dregs of the industrial South Wales that had existed for at least a century and a half, about to turn into something else.